devops-automation docker multi-stagecontainer optimizationproduction deployment

 The Problem with Traditional Single-Stage Builds

-Consider a typical Node.js application built with traditional methods:
+Consider a typical Node.js application built with a single-stage Dockerfile:

 dockerfile